edermanoel94/localstack/README.md

 - [ ] Create helper for aws-sdk
 - [ ] Working with all network_modes
 - [ ] Remove sleep and check services healthy
+- [ ] Add config file for working with binary

 ## Contributing